-Campfire Stew is a hearty meal in a bowl filled with ground beef, potatoes and vegetables.
-It’s a back to school meal that even picky eaters will enjoy.
+Campfire Stew is a hearty meal that kids love, filled with ground beef, potatoes and vegetables.
+Also known as hobo stew or cowboy stew.
 This recipe is sponsored by the Ohio Beef Council.
 As always, all opinions are mine alone.

 What is Campfire Stew?

-In a large soup pot, melt the butter over medium heat.
-Then add the onion and garlic and cook it for a bit.
+In a large soup pot, melt the butter over medium high heat.
+Then add the onion and garlic and cook for a few minutes, stirring often, until fragrant.
 Add the ground beef and break it up as it cooks.
-Once the beef is no longer pink, add the tomato paste and all the seasonings (salt, pepper, oregano, parsley and thyme and Worcestershire sauce).
+Once the beef is no longer pink, add the tomato paste and all the seasonings (salt, pepper, oregano, parsley and thyme, smoked paprika and Worcestershire sauce).
 Cook until the tomato paste is well blended into the beef mixture.

 Tips from Ohio Beef